nihongo-to-eigo/botty/documentation/Permissions.md

 This setting is still a remnant of the old config file that was being used when the bot was first set up.
 For this one, you just have to add your user ID to the `administrators` array in `config.json`

 ## Setting Permission Levels
- For setting up `high` and `low` in the Db, you'll have to use the setup script.
+ For setting up `high` and `low` in the DB, you'll have to use the setup script.

 Make sure you ran the `setup.js` file before using the `setperms` command.